Apekshakv/Apekshakv/README.md

 - 👋 Hi,  I'm Apeksha, a passionate student .Currently pursuing engineering in (CSE and block chain) at Presidency University

-I'm a passionate developer with a strong foundation in web development (HTML, CSS, JavaScript) and programming languages (C, Java).
+-I'm a passionate developer with a strong foundation in web development (HTML, CSS, JavaScript) and programming languages (C, Java).
 I'm eager to contribute to projects that challenge me to learn and grow my skills.

 ##  Skills